2016-2017 Graduate Working Groups on Global Issues

 From Mumbai to Tunis to Quito, protests over water provision or lack thereof seem to be garnering increased attention.
 While there has been much progress over the last 25 years in increasing access to such basic services, there remains room for improvement, including in countries that have achieved 100% access to improved water and sanitation, while on-the-ground disparities continue - manifested in informal water markets and protests.
 As such, the purpose of this working group is to bring together students and faculty from across Duke University to explore the political factors explaining inequalities in service provision in developing and developed countries.

 - Small-Scale Fisheries & Conservation

 Contacts: Dana Baker / firstname.lastname@example.org // Alejandro Lozano / email@example.com // Hillary Smith / firstname.lastname@example.org

-Small-scale fisheries throughout the world play an important role in human welfare by addressing poverty alleviation and food insecurity, and by sustaining local and national economies.
-The governance of small-scale fisheries often manifests in ways that reflect tensions between conservation, socio-political and economic factors.
-The purpose of this working group is to engage with diverse ways of studying small-scale fisheries and conservation, exploring topics such as gender, protected areas and other dominant conservation topics, and interactions with other natural resources.
-The working group will also serve as a way of bridging the geographic divide between the Duke Marine Lab and Main Campus and encouraging opportunities for inter-disciplinary collaboration, as well as connecting students to other organizations doing work on this subject.
+Small-scale fisheries throughout the world play an important role in human welfare by addressing poverty alleviation, food insecurity, and by sustaining local and national economies.
+The governance of small-scale fisheries often takes place in ways that reflect tensions between conservation, socio-political and economic factors.
+The purpose of this working group is to engage in diverse ways of studying small-scale fisheries and conservation, exploring topics such as gender, protected areas and other dominant conservation topics, and interactions with other natural resources.
+The working group will also serve as a way of bridging the geographic divide between the Duke Marine Lab and Duke's Main Campus, encouraging opportunities for interdisciplinary collaboration, as well as connecting students to other organizations doing work on this subject.